-Even before federation, there were “protectionist” versus “free-trade” views on promoting Australian industry.
-Therefore, the subject of raising or lowering tariffs on good such as buttons would arise repeatedly over the years.
+Even before federation, there were “protectionist” versus “free-trade” views on promoting the Australian manufacturing industry.
+Post Federation, the subject of raising or lowering tariffs on goods such as buttons would arise repeatedly over the years.

-The Great War caused many disruptions, including to fashion and button manufacturing.
-Due to the lack of local supplies of brass, nickel and tin in Germany all loose pins, hooks and eyes as well as metal buttons were confiscated for use in munition production.
+The Great War caused many disruptions, including to manufacturing, with some goods and materials becoming unavailable, and some factory’s outputs completely turning over to the requirements of war.
+In Germany, due to the lack of local supplies of brass, nickel and tin, all loose pins, hooks and eyes as well as metal buttons were confiscated for use in munition production.
 Only carded buttons and packets of pins and hooks could be sold.
 Although circumstances weren’t quite so extreme here, shortages still occurred.

 On the 29th August 1934 this article was published in the Daily News (Perth) detailing the growth in the button manufacturing industry in Australia at that time.

-According to “An insight into Plastics” by BTR Nylex Ltd., the plastics industry started in Australia around 1917, with buttons molded from imported phenol-formaldehyde powder being among the first products manufactured.
+From around 1908, dairy producers started exporting casein to America, then England, for the manufacture of casein.
+According to “An insight into Plastics” by BTR Nylex Ltd., the plastics industry started in Australia around 1917, with buttons moulded from imported phenol-formaldehyde powder being among the first products manufactured.

 While shell, wood, glass and metal buttons were still common, plastic became more and more dominant.
-This was driven by the techonolgical developements and demands of World War 2.
+This was driven by the technological developments and demands of World War 2.

 It could be a dangerous industry, due to the highly flammable nature of this plastic.
 Factory fires, some fatal, occurred both here and overseas.
-A later form, cellulose acetate, trademarked as ‘Permaloid’, was used to make buttons in Australia by Leda.
+A later form, cellulose acetate, which was cheaper and less flammable than cellulose nitrate, was used to make buttons in Australia by companies such as Leda in the 1950’s.
+It was sometimes trademarked as ‘Permaloid’.

-According to ‘An Insight Into Plastics’ by BTR Nylex Ltd, in 1917 buttons were molded from powdered phenol-formadehyde (e.g. Bakelite) imported into Australia.
+According to ‘An Insight Into Plastics’ by BTR Nylex Ltd, in 1917 buttons were moulded from powdered phenol-formadehyde (e.g. Bakelite) imported into Australia.
 Moulded Plastics (Australasia) Pty.
 Ltd. made ‘Duperite’ products from 1932.
-These included buttons for the Australian Military Forces.
+These included buttons for the Australian Military Forces between 1940-44.

 Casein, a.k.a.
-Galalith (literal meaning ‘milk-stone’; cute hey?) or ‘Erinoid’ was first presented in 1900.
+Galalith (literal meaning ‘milk-stone’) or ‘Erinoid’ was first presented in 1900.
 It was an inexpensive and more humane alternative to ivory, horn and bone products.
 Casein was favoured for button production because it wasn’t flammable like celluloid, and could be produced in many colours.
 It also polished up to a beautiful luster.
 Initially Australian made casein was mostly exported to markets such as Canada, the USA, England and Japan where it was made into many products including buttons, buckles, and combs.
 Many people bemoaned the fact that, just like with so much other Australian produce, it was exported only to be re-imported as value-added objects.
-A newspaper report from December 1929 stated that “no buttons were manufactured in Australia.”
-(This is probably wrong..see the story of B.Herrman on the general Plastics page.)
+A newspaper report from December 1929 stated that “no buttons were (being) manufactured in Australia.”
+However, this is incorrect, as the Herrman’s were producing casein buttons in the 1920’s (see the General Plastics page).
 In 1935, at the North Coast National Exhibition, casein buttons , products of Norco, were displayed.
-However, a casein formaldehyde button, made in 1944 by General Plastics, and part of the collection of the Powerhouse Museum is claimed to be ‘one of the earliest… to be manufactured in New South Wales.’
-Yet … In 1945 a newspaper article claimed that ‘for many years, Australian factories have been making buttons from casein plastic; one enterprise alone makes 45 million buttons’.
-Perhaps the museum has it’s facts wrong?
+In the collection of the Powerhouse Museum, Sydney, is a casein formaldehyde button made in 1944 by General Plastics.
+They claim it to be “one of the earliest… to be manufactured in New South Wales.”
+This again is mistaken as explained in a 1945 a newspaper article; “For many years, Australian factories have been making buttons from casein plastic; one enterprise alone makes 45 million buttons.”

 Some controversy occurred when it was claimed that weevils had been eating English-made casein buttons.
 Mr Riddle, manager of Milk Industries, denied this; “I can set your mind at rest regarding the fears that beetles and mice eat into the buttons.
 This does not occur at all with casein buttons, but is a common complaint with vegetable ivory nut buttons.
 Casein buttons are not attacked by any pest, and will keep indefinitely unless they are immersed in water.
 This information will probably enable you to set the minds of yours friends at rest, and also to recommend them to use the casein button instead of the inferior imported ivory nut.”
-(Northern Star 5 July 1934)……Sounds like an info-merical.
+(Northern Star, Lismore, 5 July 1934).
 I’m not sure he was a disinterested party if the following article was true….

 At various times during the 1930’s submissions were made to the Tariff Board about imposing duties onto imported casein sheets.
 Some wanted the local casein production to be encouraged and local button production increased.
 Others in the fashion industry were concerned that not enough colours could be made locally, and that the fashion industry would suffer if importation of casein was made more expensive.